-Michael Cole-Fontayn, Independent Chairman of Association of Financial Markets in Europe and Chairman of Chartered Institute for Securities and Investment
+Michael Cole-Fontayn, Chairman of Association for Financial Markets in Europe and Chairman of Chartered Institute for Securities and Investment

-Michael Cole-Fontayn is the Independent Chairman of Association of Financial Markets in Europe (AFME) and Chairman of Chartered Institute for Securities and Investment (CISI).
+Michael Cole-Fontayn is the Chairman of Association for Financial Markets in Europe (AFME) and Chairman of Chartered Institute for Securities and Investment (CISI).
 Until December 2017, he was the Chairman of EMEA of BNY Mellon and a Member of the Corporate Executive and Operating Committees.

 As Chairman of EMEA, Michael was responsible for governance culture and leads regional strategy development, execution and the delivery of enterprise initiatives in the region.
 BNY Mellon is an investments company focused on investment management and investment services.
 BNY Mellon employs more than 9,500 people in EMEA.